panda-lsy/HMCL-PE-User-Manual/basic-settings/global-game-settings/launch-and-renderer-options.md

 #### Holy GL4ES(OpenGL 2.1/3.2)

-This renderer is more stable(Manual writer's test conclusions, for reference only)
+This renderer is more stable (Manual writer's test conclusions, for reference only)

-#### VirGLRenderer(OpenGL4.3)
+#### VirGLRenderer(OpenGL 4.3)

-This renderer will give your game a higher FPS(Manual writer's test conclusions, for reference only)
+This renderer will give your game a higher FPS (Manual writer's test conclusions, for reference only)

 ### FAQ